dmbarbour/wikilon/docs/AboutABC.md

          no other special characters
         ~

-The chosen Church encoding is suitable to unify literals and numbers with more general iterators and coroutines.
-For example, if I assume `(foo,bar,baz)` represented a general sequence, then the following semantics would apply:
+Literals encode a finite sequence of UTF-8 bytes.
+The chosen Church encoding is designed to unify literals and numbers with a more  general concept of iterators or coroutines.
+For example, if I assume `(foo,bar,baz)` represents a general sequence in a [claw](CommandLine.md) view, then it will be possible to define things such that the following unification applies:

         #5      == (,,,,)
         #3      == (,,)